kpeeters/cadabra2/README.rst

     sudo apt install git cmake python3-dev g++ libpcre3 libpcre3-dev libgmp3-dev \
           libgtkmm-3.0-dev libboost-all-dev libgmp-dev libsqlite3-dev uuid-dev  \
           texlive texlive-latex-extra dvipng \
-          python3-matplotlib python3-mpmath python3-pip python3-setuptools
+          python3-matplotlib python3-mpmath python3-sympy
-    sudo pip3 install sympy

 (on Ubuntu 14.04 you need to replace `cmake` with `cmake3` and also install g++-4.9; get in touch if you don't know how to do this).
+On older systems you may want to install `sympy` using `sudo pip3 install sympy`, but that is discouraged in general.

 This is the development platform and issues are typically first fixed here.
 You can use either g++ or the clang++ compiler to build.
 You need to